ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-The GoVPPMux API allows other plugins to create their own API channels communicating with the VPP using GoVPP core.
-The channel can be either buffered or unbuffered and is used to pass requests and replies between the VPP and our plugin.
+The GoVPPMux API allows other plugins to create their own API channels to communicate with VPP using GoVPP core.
+The channel can be either buffered or unbuffered and is used to pass requests and replies between VPP and our plugin.

 Let's create one in the `Init`.
 At first, we need a variable of `Channel` type to have the VPP channel available for all hello world methods:
 ```go
 type HelloWorld struct {
 	vppChan api.Channel